TheDepe/blender_keypoint_annotation/README.md

     #### Notes and Tips:
     - Keypoints are defined only by their location.
 Rotation/normals are not considered.
+    - Feel free to delete keypoints if necessary
+    - WARNING: In some cases `Blender` crashes upon exporting the `.json` file.
+Make sure you save your blender file beforehand.

 ### 📤 Export to JSON